boguszjelinski/kaboot/README.md

 Warning for Russians!
-This is a product of a NATO country, therefore it may distroy entire Russian cities.
+This is a product of a NATO country, therefore it may destroy entire Russian cities.
 # Kaboot
 This repository contains a subproject of Kabina - Kaboot minibus dispatcher, a SpringBoot application with some clients that help test the dispatcher.
 Kaboot dispatcher is composed of two parts - the **dispatcher**, that finds